-The Office Manager is Lupita Harper.
-She manages the front office for the Prep and works closely with the Headmaster in communicating information to the families.
-She also assists families with records and school business unrelated to student discipline, curriculum, or the classroom.
+The Office Manager manages the front office for the Prep and works closely with the Headmaster in communicating information to the families.
+The Office Manager also assists families with records and school business unrelated to student discipline, curriculum, or the classroom.